Ethnic Studies - 2017-18 Graduate Catalog

 Individuals currently enrolled in graduate degree programs or having non-degree status at the University are eligible to apply to the certificate program.

 Applicants seeking admission to the graduate programs in Ethnic Studies should follow the instructions outlined in the Graduate Admission section of this Graduate Catalog.
 All application materials should be sent to the Graduate Admissions Office.
-In addition, applicants should review the admissions requirements specific to the program to which they seek admission.

 Ethnic Studies explores the ways in which racial and ethnic identities, social relations, cultures, and geographical spaces have been shaped over time.
 Focusing variously on the institutions and political/economic/social processes that have staged race at the center of the nation’s histories, Ethnic Studies provides an interdisciplinary approach to understanding the significance of race in contemporary US society.
 Thus, Ethnic Studies provides an ethically and socially responsible scholarship that engages you in thinking critically about the world you live in and your place in it.